Worklytics/psoxy/docs/aws/getting-started.md

     recommend you use a dedicated AWS account to host proxy which is NOT shared with any other use case)

    You will need the ARN of this role.

+   NOTE: if you're connecting to Microsoft 365 (Azure AD) data sources, you'll also need permissions to create AWS Cognito Identity Pools and add Identities to them, such as [arn:aws:iam::aws:policy/AmazonCognitoPowerUser](https://us-east-1.console.aws.amazon.com/iam/home?region=us-east-1#/policies/arn:aws:iam::aws:policy/AmazonCognitoPowerUser$serviceLevelSummary].
+   Some AWS Organizations have [Service Control Policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) in place that deny this by default, even if you have an IAM role that allows it at an account level.

 3. **An authenticated AWS CLI in your provisioning environment**.
 Your environment (eg, shell/etc from which you'll run terraform commands) must be authenticated as an identity that can assume